 Eventually things went back to the way things were before.
 But in this time, Guillermo lounged in a hammock in Hawaii, sipping a drink with an umbrella in it.
 He was loved by many, and he did not refuse his own love.
 And that is how this story ends.

-Copyright 2003 by owen mould.
+Copyright 2003 by owen Montana.
 All rights reserved.
 Conditional permission to download this material is granted provided this material is printed, copied and/or stored on electronic media for personal use only.
 Additional information can be obtained by contacting the address listed below.

 ALAMEDA, CA 94501